Activate automatically by a variety of sensors

-A burglar alarm system is a very worthwhile investment when it comes to protecting your home or family.
-Studies reveal that you are far less likely to become the victim of an intruder at home if you have a correctly fitted and well-maintained intruder alarm installation.
+A burglar alarm system is a worthwhile investment for protecting your home or business premises.
+Studies show you are far less likely to be the victim of an intruder if you have a well-maintained intruder alarm installation.
 Audible intruder alarms are ones that sound a bell or siren when activated.
 They can also activate security lights and deliver an alert to a smartphone, tablet or desktop computer.

 The primary purpose of an audible intruder alarm is to disturb the would-be burglar and to alert neighbours or anyone passing by.
 Audible alarms can be particularly useful in places like Neighbourhood Watch areas where there is often a security-conscious ethos.